Study of CC-93269, a BCMA x CD3 T Cell Engaging Antibody, in Subjects With Relapsed and Refractory Multiple Myeloma

 A Phase 1, Open-label, Dose Finding Study of CC-93269, a BCMA X CD3 T Cell Engaging Antibody, in Subjects With Relapsed and Refractory Multiple Myeloma.

-The dose escalation part (Part A) of the study will evaluate the safety and tolerability of escalating doses of CC-93269, administered intravenously (IV), to determine the MTD and NTD of both the first dose and subsequent doses of CC-93269.
-The expansion part (Part B) will further evaluate the safety and efficacy of CC-93269 administered IV at or below the MTD in selected expansion cohorts of up to approximately 20 evaluable subjects each in order to determine the RP2D.
-CC-93269, administered IV followed by subcutaneously (SC), will also be evaluated (Part C).
+The dose escalation part (Part A) of the study will evaluate the safety and tolerability of escalating doses of CC-93269, to determine the maximum tolerated dose (MTD) and non-tolerated dose (NTD) of CC-93269.
+The expansion part (Part B) will further evaluate the safety and efficacy of CC-93269 at or below the MTD in selected expansion cohorts of up to approximately 20 evaluable subjects each in order to determine the Recommended Phase 2 dose (RP2D).
 One or more dosing regimens may be selected for cohort expansion.
-All treatments will be administered in 28-day cycles for up to 2 years until confirmed disease progression, unacceptable toxicity, or subject/Investigator decision to withdraw.
+All treatments will be administered in 28-day cycles for up to 2 years or extended up to 5 years for subjects maintaining clinical benefit at the discretion of the Safety Review Committee, until confirmed disease progression, unacceptable toxicity, or subject/investigator decision to withdraw.

 Multiple Myeloma BCMA X CD3 T Cell Antibody CC-93269 Relapsed and Refractory Neoplasms, Plasma Cell Administration of CC-93269